Tanner's Hardware opens in Houtzdale

 “It’s been a long time in coming,” Snyder said.
 “I’m really excited and the community has been supportive.”

 Snyder said he picked Houtzdale because there are no other hardware stores in the area.
-And he said he has been impressed with the community and has been drawn to it since attending Houtzdale Days.
+He added that he has been impressed with the community and has been drawn to it since attending Houtzdale Days.

 “I really like it here and they do a lot of nice things,” Snyder said.

-The store will be open Monday through Friday from 8 a.m. to 6 p.m.
-Saturdays from 8 a.m. to 4 p.m. and is closed on Sundays.
+The store will be be open Monday through Friday from 8 a.m. to 6 p.m., Saturdays from 8 a.m. to 4 p.m., and is closed on Sundays.